 Rules for Surrender, Insurance, and Even Money Hand Signals

-Surrender, even money, and insurance are crucial words in the blackjack terminology guide.
+Surrender, even money, and insurance are common blackjack terms that may require extra clarification at the table.
 These are the hand signals:

 Surrender

-The surrender signal involves drawing a horizontal line behind your bet or sweeping one finger behind the bet in face-down games when you don’t have the best blackjack hands.
+The surrender signal is used when surrender is available and basic strategy suggests giving up the hand.
 However, timing is crucial.
 Unless the casino allows late surrender, you can’t hit or stand before making the decision.

 Insurance